Promotion of DE&I

 Active careers for older employees

-As one of the main pillars of our DE&I management for the current fiscal year, we focused on drawing out the potential of the older employee class, which all employees will eventually belong to.
+As one of the main pillars of our DE&I management for the current fiscal year, we focused on drawing out the potential of the older employees, a group which all employees will eventually belong to.
 In FY2021, we reviewed our contracted reemployment program to offer more choices to our employees.
 The revised system went into effect in April 2022.
 In line with the philosophy of the new system, we also expanded our career development education for employees approaching the retirement age of 60 to facilitate continued active career development.

 In FY2014, we started conducting an interview with three parties: the parenting employee, their supervisor and their partner.
 It has helped form circles of supporters for parenting employees at home and in the workplace, and has been instrumental in changing the awareness of parenting employees themselves.
-At present, we offer the following assistance program.
+At present, we offer the following assistance programs.

 [Pregnancy]